 We support the installation of sharrows as pavement markings in limited circumstances, only when used alongside other measures to improve the safety of people biking.

 Cycling on sidewalks

-We believe that cycling on sidewalks puts both pedestrians and cyclists at risk, and urge cyclists to avoid riding on sidewalks.
+We believe that cycling on sidewalks puts both people walking and biking at risk, and urge cyclists to avoid riding on sidewalks.
 However, in some situations, the road may be so unsafe that the cyclist's safest option is to ride on the sidewalk.

 We are opposed to the licensing and registration of cyclists on the grounds that it creates a disincentive to cycle, and creates unnecessary administrative burdens and costs to taxpayers while not providing any discernible benefit.

 Active and e-mobility

 Cycle Toronto supports all kinds of active mobility and e-mobility devices that allow people to move about safely.

 Shared space is a broad term for a street design concept whereby all street users, including motor-vehicles, share a space without physical or delineated separation.
 Here's where we think it could work.

 We support and encourage the use of helmets by cyclists of all ages, but also recognize an adult’s right to make their own choice.
 We are opposed to making helmet use mandatory for adults.

 Current design standards for arterial roads put trees in planters, but planting trees in soil cells between the roadway can reinforce the safety of cycle tracks and sidewalk.